 Citrus production Citrus trees are heavy producers.
 A mature tree can produce up to 300 oranges a year.
 Do the math and that comes out to over 130 pounds of oranges!
 If you find yourself swimming in citrus, here are some fun uses for lemons: • Remove fish smell from hands • Neutralize alkalinity from masonry work or Burning Man gear • Combine with salt to clean copper • Apply to stains on fabric and leave in the sun • Grind up peels in the garbage disposal for a fresh scent • Rub lemon on mold and it disappears! • Make your own invisible ink!
 Do you have any good ideas for using citrus?
 Share them here!
 One-by-one or two-by-two, scientists use seed structure as a major classification tool.
 Until recently, seeds were thought to exist in two basic forms: monocotyledons and dicotyledons.
 Since those words have so many syllables and are tricky to spell, most people call them monocots and dicots.
 Monocots, such as corn, have only one seed body.
 Dicots, such as beans and most nuts, easily break into two halves.
 Way, way back, nearly a billion years ago, plants and animals diverged into two different life forms.
 Before that happened, life existed as eukaryotes.
 Eukaryotes are organisms with a true nucleus.
 They evolved approximately 2.7 billion years ago, but I digress.

-If you notice chlorosis on any of your plants, ask yourself the following questions:
+If you notice chlorosis on any of your plants, consider these possible causes:

-Crown rot symptoms Signs of crown rot include rotted plant tissue at ground level, wilting, leaf drop, trunk discoloration and leaves that turn yellow or even red or purple.
+Crown rot can be a sign of infection by several fungi or oomycetes (think amoeba with attitude) common in the soil.
+It favors heavy clay and wet conditions from over-watering and flooding.
+Once crown rot occurs, it is nearly guaranteed to kill a plant.
+Crown rot symptoms Signs of crown rot include rotted plant tissue at ground level, wilting, leaf drop, trunk discoloration, and leaves that turn yellow or even red or purple.
 Established trees may ooze a dark sap around the infected area.
-Older plants may survive a few years, but young plants normally die quickly.
-If crown rot is found in the garden, your best choice is to pull up the plant and discard it.
-In rare cases, a tree can be saved by pulling soil away from the trunk and cutting away diseased areas.
+Older plants may survive a few years, but young plants die quickly.
+If crown rot occurs in the garden, your best choice is to pull up the plant and discard it.
+In rare cases, you may be able to salvage an infected tree by pulling the soil away from the trunk and cutting away diseased areas.
 Fungicides are ineffective in treating crown rot.
 Preventing crown rot Prevention is the best course of action in areas prone to crown rot.
 To reduce the likelihood of crown rot taking hold, use these preventative measures:

 While we are all familiar with the pollinating power of honeybees, they are many other beneficials that pollinate, including wasps, flies, butterflies and moths, and even some beetles!
 As these beneficial insects move throughout the garden in search of pollen, nectar and prey, they carry sticky pollen from flower to flower, increasing garden production.